How Fiber Laser Engraving Works

 There are many reasons that one may use this process, perhaps for aesthetic reasons by engraving jewellery, or it may be for more industrial reasons, such as for creating barcodes or tracking labels.

 Regardless of the reason for the process, the aim remains the same; to create a permanent mark that can be easily seen by either a human or a machine.
 For this reason, laser engraving has become one of the most widely used processes for achieving this aim.
-Below, we have explained more on how the process works.
+Below, we have explained more on how laser engraving works.

 What is the process?